pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - I fully agree, remove it!
 ```

-__Add a special move__ when you have to add a special move, the scenarist will
-show you a list of moves.
-Choose one that is not already on your character sheet
-and add it to the character sheet.
-If the character had more than 6 special
-moves, one must be deleted first.
-The scenarist may ask you to customize the move.

-The move list is provided in the playbook, however if the
-scenarist or the player want to create completely new ones, they may use the
-suggestion in the "Your World" playbook, also if another playbook
-was selected.
-In any case, the move should be created before the session to not
-interrupt the game.

 __Add a fortune point__ - when you have to add a fortune point, increase by
 1 the number of fortune point on the character sheet.
 If you already have
 6 fortune points or more, you do not increment it.